-With over 30 years of marketing properties in the Fraser Valley, I have met many sellers who are disgusted their home didn't sell.
+With over 35 years of marketing properties in the Fraser Valley, I have met many sellers who are disgusted their home didn't sell.
 They are disappointed, upset or just downright angry.
+Your are in good company!
+Did you know that between 30 - 51% of homes didn't sell (depending on the year)

 You may be one of those sellers and a great question to ask is:

-“Why wasn't the Realtor hired able to get the other 18,000+ Realtors in the area excited enough to get them to show and sell my property instead of all the rest?”
+“Why wasn't the Realtor you were working with - able to get the other 18,000+ Realtors in the area excited enough to want to show and sell your property instead of all the rest?”

 If your home has just come off the market, you are probably being bombarded with 20-30 Realtors knocking on your door looking for their next listing.
-But before you give your current Listing Agent an extension or one of these door-to-door salesman Realtors, you may want to stop, take a step back and review the six important points to get your home sold the next time.
+But before you give your current Listing Agent an extension - or one of these door-to-door salesman, you may want to stop, take a step back and review the six important points to get your home sold - the next time.

 You will probably uncover weaknesses or problems in one or more of the following six areas.

 1. Teamwork: Was the relationship with your Listing Agent like a trusted Consultant/Advisor/Coach or was it more like just a sales person?
 After discussing your ultimate scenario and selling goals, did the Listing Agent provide coaching and a game plan on how to make that happen and get it done?
-If the goals were not realistic, did the Listing Agent have enough integrity, up front, to let you know or did the Realtor take your listing at all costs and was a yes person?
+If the goals were not realistic, did the Listing Agent have enough integrity, up front, to let you know?

 Choosing an agent for their experience and marketing systems is key.
 Many Realtors take a listing, and even before they leave your home, know it’s not going to sell.
-They know they can get calls off the sign and other marketing pieces, and they will sell those buyers something else.
+They know they can get calls off the sign and other marketing pieces, and they will sell those buyers another home (not yours)

 2. Pricing: Does the price of your home work against you or for you?
-If the price works for you, then it is the Listing Agent’s bait or ammunition to find a buyer.
-If it works against you (is overpriced), then it is like insect repellent.
+If the price is working for you, then the chosen price will be a part of the ammunition to find a buyer.
+If the price works against you (is overpriced), then it is like insect repellent and buyers and realtors want to stay away.

 The right price has so many factors to weigh out: